 We try to source local products and services as much as possible thus reducing our carbon footprint.

 We incorporate environmentally themed panels and workshops into our program in the hope of affecting attitudes and behaviours in the community.

 We ask our patrons to BYO bottle and cup.
 In 2015, we implemented our ongoing “Refill & Re-hydrate” project funded by Keep Australia Beautiful WA.
 The project saw the set-up of water refill stations around the festival site and a drastic reduction of single-use plastic water bottles that would otherwise end up into landfill.

 In 2017 and with funding again from Keep Australia Beautiful WA we introduced our also ongoing “Serving the Planet, One Meal at a Time” project.
 It includes the use of 100% washable and reusable crockery and cutlery as well as that of a wash-down station at our Bush Breakfast which serves over 1,000 breakfasts to patrons and volunteers over the festival weekend.
 In this way, we have eliminated the number of food and beverage containers related to our Festival breakfast and we are practically showcasing the use of 100% waste free serving alternatives.

 All stallholders are asked to use only completely compostable takeaway cutlery, meal and beverage containers and bags.
 Food traders are also asked to dispose of any organic waste generated by food preparation in the compost bins provided; the compost is then donated to the Nannup Community Garden.
 In addition, we ask that there be no single-use, disposable plastic water bottles available for sale by our stalls.

-From 2018 onwards we will be self-managing our festival waste, in order to ensure recycling and organic waste composting, which was previously non-viable due to our regional location.
+From 2018 onwards we will be self-managing our festival waste, in order to ensure recycling at our bars and organic waste composting, which was previously non-viable due to our regional location.